4 Types of Timeframe Investing

 What Works For You?

 Most people want to make money, but diving in and trying to you are best served to figure out what sort of strategy is best suited to you.
 Through decades of experience and countless clients, Host Andrew Baxter points out that figuring out what sort of investor or trader you are is a critical step in being successful.
 Everyone has different risk appetites and different strategies do bring different risks into play.
 The type of income can vary greatly across strategies – whether it be income, capital growth or passive and establishing what you are after will be one of the determining factors of which way you go.
 If you are time poor, you may need to consider the requirements of different strategies.
-Though you might be keen to earn some extra cash, before you get started ask yourself – am I really interested in this?
+Before starting, ask yourself if you truly have an interest in it, even if the opportunity offers extra income.

 The main difference between trading and investing is timeframes.
 As Host Andrew Baxter points out, another key difference is the weight of focus shifting from timing trades using technical analysis to looking at fundamentals.
-In this context, we are referring to fundamentals in the sense of looking out the window and noting how different sectors may be impacted.
+Examine the underlying issues by observing the world around you and determine how current events may change different industries and sectors.
 For example we can look at the increase in grain and wheat prices stemming from the war in Ukraine, targeting relevant ETFs in order to capitalise.
 The price moves we saw however, were over a couple of months rather than a few days so sticking in longer term positions was the greater approach for such a trade.
 With all of the available information the internet provides, you don’t need to be a fund manager to be able to utilise an active investing strategy.

 Of all of the different time frame strategies discussed in this episode, long-term investing is the most common.
 You would be looking at timelines over years rather than days, weeks or months and with the long-term upward bias of the market perhaps not such a bad strategy.
 A commonly perceived advantage of long-term investing in major blue chip companies is dividends but as Host Andrew Baxter knows, where you may bring in an income through a dividend the value of that dividend is taken off the price of the asset.
 If you are time poor or not equipped with the skills to time the market, using long-term investments as a means of making money on your savings may be the strategy for you.
 What sort of time frame investing sounds best for you?